bartek1009x/Volta/README.md

 Volta's documentation can be found [here](https://voltaframework.gitbook.io/volta)

+# Why use Volta
+There are so many frameworks and engines for various languages that it's sometimes hard to decide what tools to use to make your game.
+You could use Volta if, for example:
+- You like the Luau language,
+- You like writing games in Lua but find it a bit lacking as a language,
+- You want to make a game in a simple framework with a simple language without much prior experience,
+- You want an easily moddable game,
+- You want your game to be possible to port to pretty much any platform (thanks to the C++ foundation),
+- You want to do some fast prototyping.

 # AI usage in the project
 Used AI to write code sparingly - not to vibecode too much, just to assist with some tasks, explain some things, find bugs, etc.
 The only parts of the project that used AI extensively were: